looker-open-source/chatty/README.md

 ## Sending and receiving abort propagation

-By default, if a signal provided to `sendAndReceive` and it is aborted, the signal is NOT propagated to the message receiver.
+By default, if a signal is provided to `sendAndReceive` and it is aborted, the signal is NOT propagated to the message receiver.
 This behavior can be changed by setting `propagateSignal` to true in the `Options` object.
 When set, the target handler will receive an `AbortSignal` as the last argument of the handler.